FALL AND WINTER BABYWEARING

 Convenient, warm and safe babywearing during colder months is mainly a matter of choosing the right wrap or ring sling, the right carry and the right clothes for you and your child.

 Here are some helpful tips for wearing your baby in the fall and winter:

 The Zeitgeist baby carrier is a year-round staple carrier.
 Woven wraps and ring slings offer convenient flexibility to adjust to the extra layers during colder months and can also provide extra warmth.
 Some woven wrap and ring sling blends are more ideal for winter and autumn than others.

 A medium-weight to thicker woven baby wrap is your best option for the colder months.
 Cashmere, alpaca or merino wool blends are often favorites as a dense harness against a cold winter day and can be suitable for newborns and toddlers alike.
 These blends help regulate temperatures and are cozy and warm.
 Artipoppe’s distinctive Limited Edition blends using vicuña, qiviut, bison or fox are spectacular in colder climates, because of their warm touch and thick character.
-Many of the blends from the collection are designed especially for the changing seasons, such as the soft and luxe Argus Dreamtime made from a blend of cotton and silk with a touch of babycamel and merino.
+Many of the blends from the collection are designed especially for the changing seasons, such as the soft Argus Paradise made from a blend of cotton and silk with a touch of babycamel.

 Some babywearers opt for a ring sling for facing the winter months outside, as it is easy and simple to take on and off and does not have dragging wings like a baby wrap.
 Similar to woven wraps, a wool blend is optimal for colder months, however a cotton blend can suffice if using enough layers.